Private Richard Henry Cheers

 HOSPITALISATION GONORRHOEA NOVEMBER 1915

 One of the problems with leave in Cairo was soldiers contacting gonorrhoea.
-Dick was admitted to the Stationary Hospital at Mudros on 9th November but was discharged to his unit on 23rd November
+Dick was admitted to the 14th Stationary Hospital, Mudros on 9th November 1915 with gonorrhoea.
+Gonorrhoea is a bacterial sexually transmitted infection.
+He would have experienced painful urination (burning sensation), Urethral discharge (thick, yellow/green), and inflammation or redness around the urethral opening

 HOSPITALISATION PARAPHIMOSIS NOVEMBER 1915